 5 Ways to Enrich Your Garden Soil

-While some gardens are blessed with perfect soil most are less than ideal.
-Even the best soil eventually becomes depleted of nutrients after several years of planting.
+While some gardens are blessed with perfect soil, most are less than ideal.
+After several years of planting, even the best soil eventually becomes depleted of nutrients.
 Your garden relies on a number of important elements to create a beautiful show of blooms and a bumper crop of vegetables.
-If your garden is sandy, acidic or full of heavy clay you can create a healthy environment by amending the soil with the right components.
+If your garden is sandy, acidic, or full of heavy clay you can create a healthy environment by amending the soil with the right components.
 Here are four easy ways to improve your garden for the upcoming growing season.

 Composting is a great way to reuse garbage scraps and keep them out of the landfill.
 Compost will boost your soil’s nutrients and improve its overall quality.
 These organic materials are comprised of decomposed matter such as vegetable peels, fruit waste, coffee and tea grounds, grass clippings, eggshells and leaves.